 Andigo is a year post-conversion.
 Are you realizing the benefits you expected?
 Why or why not?

 SB: We entered into the conversion process knowing the journey is never- ending.
 So, I think we’re right where we expected to be.
 We’re still learning the system and figuring out what we can do better in terms of workflows and process.

 We still have a dedicated group of managers tasked with exploring departmental and member experience improvements.
 Giving our team time to think through what can be done better is imperative to success.

 Are you seeing the efficiencies you expected?
-If so, what efficiencies have you seen?
-If not, what are some you’re still seeking?
+What are they?
+What are some you’re still seeking?

 4 Strategies For Conversion Success

 Sean Bowers, EVP/CLO at Andigo Credit Union, offers four strategies to ensure a successful core processing platform conversion.